dhanvb/dhanvb.github.io/_posts/2025-01-02-Installation-of-Production-Grade-Kubernetes-Cluster-with-KOPS.md

 Installing a production-grade Kubernetes cluster using Kubernetes Operations (kops) on Amazon Web Services (AWS) involves several steps.
 Below is a structured guide to help you through the process.

-Find the article in hashnode - "https://dhanvbdev.hashnode.dev/installation-of-production-grade-kubernetes-cluster-with-kops"
+Find the article in [Hashnode](https://dhanvbdev.hashnode.dev/installation-of-production-grade-kubernetes-cluster-with-kops).